mallio/orbited/README.md

 ### Prerequisites

-Installation instructions for the first few requirements can be found on the [Orbited installation page](http://orbited.org/wiki/Installation).
+Installation instructions for the first few requirements can be found on the [Orbited installation page][5].

-Install the STOMP gem with <code>gem install stomp</code>.
+Install the STOMP gem with `gem install stomp`.

 ### Plugin